Universal Wrestling Federation (Herb Abrams): Blackjack Brawl

 The company aired a live television special called Blackjack Brawl on September 23, 1994 on SportsChannel America, which was UWF's last major attempt to secure a major television deal and survive in the professional wrestling industry.
 The event was held at the MGM Grand Garden Arena in Las Vegas, Nevada.
 Like its predecessor Beach Brawl, the event saw very low attendance of just 600 fans and received negative response from critics and audiences for weak quality, weakly performed matches, nonsense booking and weak commentary.
 The event featured nine championship matches, with two vacant championships being decided at the event, and seven new championships being contested at the event.
 The event was headlined by a UWF World Heavyweight Championship match between defending champion Steve Williams and Sid Vicious.
 This would stand as the promotion's final event.

 St. Valentine's Day Massacre (cancelled)

 St. Valentine's Day Massacre was a planned live television special that would have been broadcast on Prime Sports Network on February 10, 1996.
-The event would have been held at Grand Olympic Auditorium in Los Angeles, California, and featured the promised rematch from Blackjack Brawl between Steve Williams and Sid Vicious in a Steel Cage match for the UWF World Heavyweight Championship.
+The event would have been held at Grand Olympic Auditorium in Los Angeles, and featured the promised rematch from Blackjack Brawl between Steve Williams and Sid Vicious in a Steel Cage match for the UWF World Heavyweight Championship.